jakobnissen/Consensus/copy_readme.md

 The `assembly` measures depth relative to itself.
 These may differ if there are indels or significant nucleotide differences between reference and assembly

+The raw values displayed in the plots are available in the .tsv files.
+Here, the "order" field is relevant if there are multiple different types of the same segment in the same sample.
+Then, the segments are ordered (approximately) by depth such that the segment with order 1 is the most abundant.

 ### sequences
 Each sample has 6 files in this directory: `all`, `secondary` and `primary`, each of these with two endings, `.fna` and `.faa`. `.fna` signifies DNA, `.faa` amino acids.